vrozaksen/containers/apps/wppilot/README.md

 ## Getting netvicaptcha Cookie

+The `netvicaptcha` cookie is automatically set during the WP Pilot login process and is required for API authentication.

+### Method 1: Extract from Browser (Recommended)
+1. Open WP Pilot in your browser
+2. Login to your account
+3. Open browser developer tools (F12)
+4. Go to Application/Storage tab → Cookies → https://pilot.wp.pl
+5. Find the `netvicaptcha` cookie and copy its value
+6. Use this value as `WPPILOT_NETVICAPTCHA`

+### Method 2: Network Tab
 1. Open WP Pilot in your browser
 2. Login to your account
 3. Open browser developer tools (F12)